bthcode/auto-interface/README.rst

 ******

 - Format is JSON
+- A Project is a set of key value pairs
+    - 'PROJECT' : optional string
+    - 'VERSION' : optional string
+    - 'NAMESPACE' : optional string
+    - 'STRUCTURES' : required, array of structure defs
 - Each structure is defined as:
-    - 'struct_name' : struct definition
+    - 'NAME' : required struct name (no spaces)
-- A struct definition is:
     - 'DESCRIPTION' : optional string
-    - 'NAMESPACE' : optional string - used as a c++ namespace
     - 'FIELDS' : [ array of fields ]
 - A field is:
      - 'NAME' : string
      - 'TYPE' : basetype or struct name, see list of basetypes